VictoriaParkes/recipe-book/README.md

 ### Structure

 The Recipe Book app is designed with a simple structure to ensure the app is easy to use and navigate.
 Each page has a consistent layout to allow users to easily find the information they need.
 The app has a responsive design to ensure it can be clearly viewed on a wide range of devices.
 The navigation menu is available on all pages of the app to provide users with a consistent method to navigate the site.
+Bootstrap rows and columns have been used to provide a clean and uniform structure to the content of each page.

 ### Wireframes